ScalaWilliam/git-work/README.md

 ### Problem

-I have several open source and personal projects, all of which are iteratively developed fully within [Git](https://www.quora.com/How-can-I-explain-what-Git-is-does-to-someone-who-is-not-a-programmer/answer/Jake-Boxer) [repository management services](https://medium.com/flow-ci/github-vs-bitbucket-vs-gitlab-vs-coding-7cf2b43888a1) such as GitHub.
+I have several open source and personal projects, all of which are incrementally developed fully within [Git](https://www.quora.com/How-can-I-explain-what-Git-is-does-to-someone-who-is-not-a-programmer/answer/Jake-Boxer) [repository management services](https://medium.com/flow-ci/github-vs-bitbucket-vs-gitlab-vs-coding-7cf2b43888a1) such as GitHub.
 The number of things I (the **Client**) wish to accomplish is enough for me to seek freelance IT professionals (**Workers**).